Television shows aren’t just for entertainment. They teach English too.

 Studies have shown that the best way to acquire new language skills is through passive and active learning, language experts say, and TV shows offer both.

-These are the tried and tested TV shows many said were excellent learning tools for them:
+These are the tried and tested TV shows that many said were excellent learning tools for them:

 1. Friends

-The top choice for major baseball league players in the US is also a big hit with many ESL learners on all corners of the Earth.
 Running from 1994 to 2004, the sitcom of six 20-something friends in New York City was a “cultural touchstone” in the 1990s.
-The dialogue was simple enough, and once you’ve watched a few seasons, some learners said they started picking up idioms, double entendres and so on, all while being entertained.
+The dialogue is simple enough, and once you’ve watched a few seasons, some learners said they started picking up idioms, double entendres and so on, all while being entertained.

 2. The Office